MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/prerequisites-2019.md

 - SP2019
 ms.assetid: aa637ca9-d27b-463c-8691-a457e0988bf8

-description: "Learn about permissions, accounts, security settings, and what you have to do to prepare your environment for SharePoint Server."
+description: "Learn about permissions, accounts, security settings, and what you have to do to prepare your environment for SharePoint Servers 2016 and 2019."
 ---

 # Prerequisites for SharePoint Servers 2016 and 2019